 Firstly, ZOMG: Taiwan is the land of delicious fried carbs

-Firstly, let’s get one thing out of the way.
+Firstly, let’s set some context and get one thing out of the way.
 Taiwan is a great place to go if you really want to eat a lot of fried carbs of all forms.

 Asian countries in general have high-carb foods a-plenty.
 Let’s go through them just so you know what exactly we’re excluding here.